benjamin-hodgson/Pidgin/README.md

 Pidgin is designed to be fast and produce a minimum of garbage.
 A carefully written Pidgin parser can be as fast as a hand-written recursive descent parser.
 If you find that parsing is a bottleneck in your code, here are some tips for minimising the runtime of your parser.

 * Avoid LINQ query syntax.
 Query comprehensions are defined by translation into core C# using `SelectMany`, however, for long queries the translation can allocate a large number of anonymous objects.
 This generates a lot of garbage; while those objects often won't survive the nursery it's still preferable to avoid allocating them!
 * Avoid backtracking where possible.
+If consuming a streaming input like a `TextReader` or an `IEnumerable`, `Try` _buffers_ its input to enable backtracking, which can be expensive.
 * Use specialised parsers where possible: the provided `Skip*` parsers can be used when the result of parsing is not required.
 They typically run faster than their counterparts because they don't need to save the values generated.
+* Build your parser statically where possible.
+Pidgin is designed under the assumption that parser scripts are executed more than they are written; building a parser can be an expensive operation.
 * Avoid `Bind` and `SelectMany` where possible.
-These functions build parsers dynamically, based on the result of the previous parser.
-Building a parser can be an expensive operation.
 Many practical grammars are _context-free_ and can therefore be written purely with `Map`.
 If you do have a context-sensitive grammar, it may make sense to parse it in a context-free fashion and then run a semantic checker over the result.
-* Build your parser statically where possible.

 Comparison to other tools
 -------------------------